Guide to Moisturising Products

 • Contain known irritants if your skin is sensitive or reactive

-• Fragrance or essential oils (e.g. lavender, citrus, geranium)
+• Fragrance or essential oils (lavender, citrus, geranium)

 • Dyes or synthetic colourants

-• Isopropyl myristate or isopropyl palmitate — may clog pores
+• Isopropyl myristate / palmitate (can clog pores)

-• “Non-comedogenic” isn’t a regulated term.
-It means the brand believes it won’t clog pores — but it’s not a guarantee.
+• “Non-comedogenic” isn’t a regulated term — it’s not a guarantee.

-• “For sensitive skin” doesn’t mean it's free from potential irritants like fragrance or essential oils
+• “For sensitive skin” may still include fragrance or essential oils.

 Choosing a moisturiser shouldn’t be about hype — it should be about support.
-A good moisturiser protects the skin barrier, helps hold in hydration, and leaves the skin balanced, not overloaded.
+A good one protects the skin barrier, helps hold hydration, and leaves skin balanced, not overloaded.

 If your skin feels worse after using a product, it may not be the right fit.
-Sometimes the best choice is a fragrance-free moisturiser with fewer ingredients, designed to support your skin without overloading it.
+Sometimes the best choice is a fragrance-free, simple formula designed to support skin without unnecessary extras.

 The Skin Well®